-Join Richard Harrington for an in-depth discussion in this video Solution: Creating the look of a digital painting , part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Solution: Creating the look of a digital painting , part of Learning Photomatix Pro.

 …For this next image, I want to go with an over the top feeling like a painting.…I want to go with something fairly abstract.…Now, I shot some vegetation in Costa Rica and it…looked like the perfect subject for a painting, a still life.…But I'm going to do this photographically using HDR Photomatix to really process…the image into something that looks a bit more like a digital painting.…Here's how.…I shot this with a five bracket series and…let's bring that in.…These images were taken on a tripod but I do want to align them.…

 And, there were slight ghosts due to things blowing in the wind.…We'll align those and take a look at the deghosting options.…These look pretty good.…Let's zoom out a little bit to see the whole image.…And as I bring up deghosting, I see a little bit of issues at the edge.…You see that white fringe at the edge.…That's caused by slight variation in the camera…from left to right, but it seems pretty okay.…I don't have much movement here.…So, we'll just leave that at a mild…setting and click Return to open up the image.…

 This course was created and produced by Rich Harrington.
 We're honored to host this material in our library.

 - Tone mapping with methods